The research doesn’t give you a clear winner (and that’s the point)

 You’ve probably seen the headlines that flatly contradict each other.
 Remote work boosts productivity by 13%.
 No wait, remote work kills collaboration.
 Actually, hybrid is the golden zone.
 The conflicting claims exist because they’re all somewhat true – depending on context.
 A software engineer and a project manager need different things.
 A parent with a 90-minute commute and someone living two miles from the office have different constraints.

 No single work model is universally most productive.
-Hybrid workers show the highest engagement at 35%, remote workers gain 51 more daily focus minutes, and in-office workers benefit from real-time collaboration.
-The best model depends on your role, career stage, and life circumstances – not on any one headline statistic.
+Hybrid workers show the highest engagement at 35%, remote workers gain 51 more daily focus minutes (aggregated estimate across time-tracking studies), and in-office workers benefit from real-time collaboration.
+The best model depends on your role, career stage, and life circumstances.

 The real question isn’t which model is most productive in general.
 The real question is which model lets you do your best work, given your specific role, responsibilities, and life circumstances.
 The individual-fit distinction changes everything.